ISE-logo-acorn-with-leaves

 Program overview:

-• Mentors, mentees, and members of the ISE board will also meet as a whole group once a month to present their work, share ideas and discussions, and receive feedback from the group.
-These monthly meetings will also allow mentors and mentees to engage in different forms of collective study based on participant interest.
+– Mentors, mentees, and members of the ISE board will also meet periodically during each program cycle to present their work, share ideas and discussions, and receive feedback from the group.

-• The program is run in six-month cycles.
-After six months, participants may decide to stay with their same mentor, switch to a different mentor (limited space allowing), or move on from the program.
+– The program is run in five-month cycles, with a month off between each: one from September through January and another from March through July.
+After each cycle, participants may decide to stay with their same mentor, switch to a different mentor (limited space allowing), or move on from the program.
 At the end of each cycle, we will conduct a personal and collective evaluation of the program.

-We will open up our next cycle of the program in May 2024.
+Applications for the next cycle of the program are now open through August 1.
 Space is limited.
 We will do our best to match mentees and mentors, based on interest, experience level, and sensibility, while also prioritizing participants from marginalized backgrounds.
 Preference is also given to those who have previously participated in ISE programs, either online classes or summer intensive courses.
+The next cycle of the program will begin in early September.